hmcts/cnp-design-documentation/doc/adr/0012-pipeline-metrics.md

 A combination of:

 * Mainline Lead Time
-  * Time between a commit and it’s merge to master
+  * Time between a commit and its merge to master
   * Sourced from github
 * Mainline Interval
   * Average between master commits